AiSuccessNow/Wine-Quality-Analysis/README.md

 Red wines tend to have higher alcohol content compared to white wines.

 ## Results and Conclusions
-High-quality wines typically exhibit a well-balanced combination of acidity, alcohol, and residual sugar.
-Fixed acidity and citric acid are crucial for providing structure and freshness, while sulphates and sulfur dioxide help maintain stability and prevent spoilage.
+High-quality wine typically exhibits a well-balanced combination of acidity, alcohol, and residual sugar.
+Fixed acidity and citric acid are crucial for wine's structure and freshness, while sulphates and sulfur dioxide help maintain stability and prevent spoilage.

 ![Red Wine Components Contribution by Percentages](red_wine_components_percentages.png)